Did we answer all your fertility questions today?

 Please note that all the answers we give are on a generic basis only, as we cannot provide more in-depth answers without access to your medical history.
 If you need a more detailed response, tailored to you, we would recommend a consultation with one of our Fertility Specialists for more comprehensive medical advice.

 Many women, typically those in their 40s, use donor eggs to get pregnant because the quality of their own isn’t suitable anymore due to age.
-We offer IVF with donor eggs for patients up to the age of 50 and have no waiting list for this treatment.
+We offer IVF with donor eggs for patients up to the age of 50.
 Please call us on 0161 300 2737 to discuss this with a patient advisor.